 All donations to HARS, $2 and over are tax-deductible.
 As you can imagine, caring for Australia’s Aviation heritage is an expensive undertaking.
 Nothing emphasizes this more than the changing airworthiness requirements we have been subjected to with one of our recent acquisitions that have delayed its arrival to join our other exhibits.

-Whilst a bank transfer to our account is always welcome (email “HARSinfo” on our contact page for details), we have decided to try and personalise the donation process by endevouring to direct any indicated donations to areas of particular passion for people by highlighting projects from time to time.
-Naturally we cannot guarantee this but we will try to fulfill the intent.
+Whilst a bank transfer to our account is always welcome (email “HARSinfo@hars.org.au” on our contact page for details), we have decided to try and personalise the donation process by endevouring to direct any indicated donations to areas of particular passion for people by highlighting projects from time to time.
+Restrictions with Australian Taxation Law state that we cannot guarantee (our discretion is needed for tax deductibility to apply) this but we will try to fulfill the intent.

 Can you help?